nickspell/movies-collection-app/README.md

 # movies-collection-app
-React application for visualization and management of a personal collection of movies
+React+Redux application for visualization and management of a personal collection of movies